Skip to Global Navigation Skip to Local Site Navigation Skip to Main Content

 Preliminary syllabus

-Required Texts (Note: please review the preliminary syllabus above to see if any required texts are available as ebooks in Canvas.)
+Please review the preliminary syllabus posted above to see if any required texts are available as ebooks in Canvas or on the internet.
+Please order the books on the syllabus from the bookstore of your choice before the course begins.

 Back to top